 - Skipped Recommendations – These are the recommendations that have been acknowledged but will not be resolved.
 The user wants the status quo maintained

 You can toggle the view to list the recommendations as per Category or Account.
-Let’s click category to view the recommendations filtered for Security, Cost Optimization and Standards categories.
+Let's click category to view the recommendations filtered for Operations, Security, Access and Cost Optimization categories.

 Click on a recommendation to view it in detail and obtain the list of impacted resources.

-The recommendation status varies from policy to policy.
+The proposed action for every recommendation varies based on the resource type and the nature of violation.
 For example, for a storage policy, it can be delete storage, for a security group policy it can be revoke rule, etc.

-Revoke – This action will resolve the issue by correcting the fault.
-For example if an RDP port is open, using revoke will close the port.
+Action Taken – This proposed action will resolve the issue by correcting the fault.
+For example, if an RDP port is open, using the proposed action "revoke" will close the port.
 Also, it will ensure that from the next time the system itself will close the port and not allow it to become a security finding.

 Skip – This action will acknowledge the issue but will not have any impact on the finding.
 CoreStack's machine learning capabilities will learn to not mark it as a security finding in the future.